Carers & Employment Project

 As part of the project, Every-One provide practical advice and support tailored to individual businesses around the county, helping them to support unpaid carers in the workplace.
 The support provided is free and aims to help organisations develop and implement ‘carer friendly’ policies and good practice, complemented with a free carer awareness training programme for staff and an opportunity to undertake the Lincolnshire Carers Quality Award.

-Small and Medium Enterprises based in Lincolnshire, are also invited to become a member of ‘Employers for Carers’, which is free under Lincolnshire County Council’s umbrella membership, giving them access to a wide range of resources, click here for more information.
+Small and Medium Enterprises (SMEs) based in Lincolnshire, are also invited to become a member of ‘Employers for Carers’, which is free under Lincolnshire County Council’s umbrella membership, giving them access to a wide range of resources, click here for more information.
+Currently there are 22 SMEs around the county signed up to the scheme.

 For an informal discussion on how Every-One can help your business, contact the Carers & Employment Worker, Holly Aisthorpe, on 07741572197 or email email@example.com.